maidsafe/safe_network/sn_protocol/README.md

 ### API Calls

 - `ChunkAddress`: Address of a chunk in the network.
-- `SpendAddress`: Address of a CashNote (Digital Bearer Certificate) in the network.
+- `SpendAddress`: Address of a CashNote's Spend in the network.
 - `Header`: Header information for storage items.

 ## Protobuf Definitions